Writer Profile

 What is a "Festival"?

 There is a wide range of things we imagine when we see or hear the word "matsuri" (festival).
-Often, we envision "matsuri" in terms of rituals or worship—acts with a ceremonial character for faith in or prayers to deities, Buddhas, or ancestors.
+Often, we assume something with a ritualistic character for faith or prayer toward deities, Buddhas, or ancestors—represented by terms like saishi or hosai.
 These are frequently discussed alongside the word "tradition."

-However, local events like summer festivals are also a type of festival in our minds, even if their religious or ritualistic character is not at the forefront and they do not necessarily have a long history.
-I personally feel no sense of incongruity when music festivals or Comiket (Comic Market) are referred to as festivals (saiten).
-On the other hand, politics—referred to as "matsurigoto" in Japanese—is likely not considered a festival in modern Japan.
+However, local events like summer festivals, while not necessarily having a long history or a prominent religious/ritual character, are also a type of festival in our minds.
+Music festivals and Comiket (Comic Market) also cause no sense of incongruity for the author when referred to as festivals (matsuri).
+On the other hand, politics—referred to as "matsurigoto" in archaic Japanese—is likely not considered a festival in modern Japan.

 In short, festivals are not necessarily limited to traditional or ritualistic things; the term generally seems to refer to events where people gather to enjoy or pray toward the same object.